ktnlvr/ktnlvr.dev/content/design/ttrpg/index.md

 ## Preface

 If you are a player loooking to play with me, skip to the only section of interest to you: [House Rules](#house-rules).
+This post expects basic TTRPG literacy and familiarity with design tropes.
+Personal experience is preferable.

 If you are looking at my game design skills, keep reading.